 There’s evidence to support the positive effect adding income projections has on participant behavior: According to the National Bureau of Economic Research, when income projections are provided alongside annual account enrollment information, participants tend to increase their contribution levels.
 After the federal government’s Thrift Savings Plan added monthly income estimates to its statements, nearly a third of active participants made a change to their account, including 12% who increased contribution levels and 10% who changed their investment mix.1

-A conversation with an experienced financial advisor remains the gold standard when it comes to advice, but it may not be appropriate in all cases.
-Reaching out to an advisor also may not be the first step participants take when trying to figure out what to do.
-Plan sponsors might consider distributing a simple FAQ with a basic explanation of what income estimates do — and don’t — tell you, along with suggested next steps if participants have specific questions.
+In thinking about educational tools, plan sponsors might consider distributing a simple FAQ with a basic explanation of what income estimates do — and don’t — tell you, along with suggested next steps if participants have specific questions.

 Including income estimates on retirement statements is good for participants, which means it’s good for plan sponsors, too.
 Participants who know their projected monthly income are likely to feel greater confidence about the timing of their retirement, which is good news for employers who are thinking about workforce management.
 Employees who are better able to plan for their retirement are more likely to retire on time — providing predictability that helps employers manage their workforces more intelligently.

 It’s a little surprising to think about how much positive change can come out of the addition of a single calculation on a retirement statement.
 But context is key, and retirement savings can be difficult for savers to digest.
 Adding income estimates to statements has the potential to drive engagement among participants, improving their ability to save efficiently and appropriately for retirement.
-The change could also be a boon for those plan sponsors ready to hit the ground running with guidance and advice for plan participants.
+The change could also be a boon for those plan sponsors ready to hit the ground running with education and digital tools for plan participants.